home-assistant/home-assistant.io/source/_components/device_tracker.meraki.markdown

 ha_category: Presence Detection
 ha_release: "0.60"
 ---
 Use your `Meraki AP` as device tracker.
-Note that meraki will see all devices, not only connected to the network.
+Note that Meraki will see all devices, not only connected to the network.
 Follow instructions [here](https://meraki.cisco.com/technologies/location-analytics-api) how to enable Location Analytics.

 After you configure access to the Meraki CMX API, add the following to your `configuration.yaml` file: